Gilat Satellite Networks

 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Gilat Satellite Networks beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Gilat Satellite Networks beat expectations on revenues and beat expectations on earnings per share.

-Gilat Satellite Networks logged revenue of $89.0 million.
-The three analysts polled by S&P Capital IQ expected revenue of $86.6 million on the same basis.
-GAAP reported sales were 6.1% higher than the prior-year quarter's $83.9 million.
+Gilat Satellite Networks reported revenue of $97.4 million.
+The three analysts polled by S&P Capital IQ expected to see revenue of $93.1 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $0.18.
 The one earnings estimate compiled by S&P Capital IQ predicted $0.07 per share.
 GAAP EPS were -$0.58 for Q4 versus -$0.28 per share for the prior-year quarter.